 Trains, buses and boats are regular and good value.
 You can get an overnight train '2nd class' with a bed for about 1000 baht ($35).
-You can hire a car or motorcycle in tourist areas for about the same price per day, but you won't be insured and they take your passport as a deposit. over 7 years ago
+You can hire a car or motorcycle in tourist areas for about the same price per day, but you won't be insured and they take your passport as a deposit. almost 11 years ago

 We have 2 answers from Twitter:

 I was there 18 days and spent about 18,000baht. so 1,000 a day including hotel? but you can be much cheaper there, I know it!

 you can easily get by on $20/day if you stay in sub-$10 accommodation & eat street food.
 Or $70/day for a hotel & restaurant food. almost 11 years ago